Calicut–Portuguese conflicts: Siege of Chaliyam, 1571

 On 14 July 1571, the Zamorin's troops laid siege to the Portuguese fortress at Chaliyam.
 He bombarded the fortress with 40 cannons.
 Calicut troops successfully blockaded the Portuguese reinforcement vessels by placing an artillery battery on the mouth of the river.
 The supplies sent from Kochi and Kannur for the Portuguese were also intercepted.
 The provisions ran short and the defenders inside the fort were driven to feed on dogs.

 The Portuguese captain Dom Jorge de Castro sent messengers to the Zamorin and sued for peace, offering to surrender cannons kept in their fort, and to indemnify amply for expenses incurred in the war.
 The Zamorin did not agree to it although his ministers were satisfied with the offer.
 On November 1571, When the Portuguese were in an extremely dangerous condition for want of food, and did not find any way to conclude peace, they sent messengers offering to surrender the fort and all that it contained, provided that a safe passage was given for them and protection for property in their possession assured, till they reached a place where they could feel safe and secure.
 The Zamorin agreed to these conditions and permitted the garrison to march out at midnight.

 The Zamorin took possession of the cannons and other things found inside and demolished the fortress completely "leaving no stone upon another".
 Dom Jorge de Castro was later executed at Goa by the Portuguese for surrendering the fort.

 Aftermath

 After the loss of the Chaliyam fortress in 1571, an order came out from Portugal to divide the Portuguese possessions into three portions, designated India, Mwenemutapa, and Malacca.
 According to William Logan, "The decline of the Portuguese power seems to have dated from the time of this arrangement, for the consequence was a train of perplexities that distracted the Portuguese more than all the previous attacks of their enemies in India".
+However, according to Saturino Monteiro, the fort of Chaliyam had little strategic interest, and its loss did not represent a serious setback for the Portuguese.